Exhibitions

 9 June 2024 – 5 January 2025

-The Francis Bacon MB Art Foundation has collaborated with the eac. for the exhibition ‘Francis Bacon and the Golden Age of Design’, running at the Espace de l’Art Concret in Mouans-Sartoux from 9 June 2024 until 5 January 2025, by lending several works from the MB Art Collection: two paintings by Francis Bacon, one painting by Roy de Maistre, a rug, a table and a stool designed by Francis Bacon, as well as several archive documents.
-The Foundation has also sponsored the exhibition catalogue.
+The Francis Bacon MB Art Foundation associated itself with the exhibition ‘Francis Bacon and the Golden Age of Design’, held at the Espace de l’Art Concret in Mouans-Sartoux from 9 June 2024 to 5 January 2025, by helping fund the publication of the exhibition catalogue and by lending the following items from the MB Art Collection: two paintings by Francis Bacon; a painting by Roy de Maistre; a rug, a table and a stool designed by Francis Bacon; and several archive documents.

-The exhibition features a significant collection of Francis Bacon’s works from the early 1930s.
-Along with design objects, it includes paintings by artists such as Pablo Picasso, Roy de Maistre and Fernand Léger to provide a fuller picture of the context of this period and the various influences on Bacon.
+The exhibition itinerary featured a significant collection of Francis Bacon’s works from the early 1930s and included paintings by artists such as Pablo Picasso, Roy de Maistre and Fernand Léger and creations by various designers, to provide context and highlight differing influences on Bacon’s work.

-A large part of the exhibition is devoted to paintings from Fernand Léger’s ‘Purist’ period, which are directly echoed in the geometric designs of Francis Bacon’s rugs.
+A sizeable section of the exhibition was devoted to paintings from Fernand Léger’s ‘Purist’ period, which are directly echoed in the geometrical designs of Francis Bacon’s rugs.

 From 14 May 2024

-The exhibition examines the processes and tools used to produce Bacon's prints and illuminates the circumstances of the works' creation.
-Through a selection of engravings, it explores the recurrent themes that nourished the painter's imagination.
+The exhibition examines the processes and tools used to make prints of Bacon’s works and sheds light on the context in which they were produced.
+Through a selection of engravings, it explores the recurrent themes that nurtured the painter’s imagination.

-Francis Bacon’s stance towards printmaking was characterised by a notable ambivalence.
-Despite claiming to have no interest in the medium, he ended up agreeing to the reproduction of some of his major works and even became involved in the process of creating these prints.
+Francis Bacon’s attitude to printmaking was highly ambivalent.
+Although he claimed to have no interest in prints as a medium, he eventually allowed some of his major works to be reproduced and even became involved in the process of creating the prints.

-The first part of the exhibition shows the metal plates used to create some of the engravings, alongside the images that resulted from them.
+The first part of the exhibition shows the metal plates used to create some of the engravings, alongside the prints made from them.

-Through a selection of prints, the exhibition explores certain themes which were dear to the British painter.
-Bacon’s favoured themes, which encompass the human figure, bullfighting, Greek mythology and religious subjects, share a common characteristic: a marked interest in the human condition.
-The presentation of these graphic works therefore provides an opportunity to examine in depth the narratives which stem from these themes.
+The exhibition explores themes dear to the artist via a selection of prints.
+Bacon’s favourite themes, which encompass the human figure, bullfighting, Greek mythology and religious subjects, all reflect an enduring interest in the human condition.
+Displaying these graphic works provides an opportunity to study the narratives they generated in greater depth.

-All the pieces presented come from the MB Art Collection – the private collection of the founder of the Francis Bacon MB Art Foundation.
+All the items on display are from the MB Art Collection – the private collection of the founder of the Francis Bacon MB Art Foundation.

 Francis Bacon: Man and Beast